Code-Institute-Submissions/MilestoneProject-5/README.md

  - **Location**: mapss location to see the adrees of the diferentes stores and images to recognice them around the city.

- - **Newletters** subscription and/or Contact form: allow the users to be in contact throug emails, calls and stay up-to-date with the last promotions and  lasted news and events.
+ - **Newletters subscription and/or Contact form**: Allow the users to be in contact throug emails, calls and stay up-to-date with the last promotions and  lasted news and events.

  ## Technologies Used